‘Disappeared’: Lynn Messer Baptist Mom Found Dead On Missouri Farm, Story On ID

 — RenewCancelTV (@RenewCancelTV) March 16, 2017

-Disappeared, which first aired on Investigation Discovery in 2010, examines the events leading up to some of the most disturbing and mysterious disappearances cases in America.
+Disappeared, which first aired on Investigation Discovery in 2010, examines the events leading up to some of the most disturbing and mysterious disappearance cases in America.
 Some literally vanish without a trace.
 The show typically ends without the missing person being found.

 Learn more about Lynn Messer’s disappearance and death on Disappeared this Sunday, March 26, at 10/9 p.m.
 Central on Investigation Discovery.